+1. Request Information (1 of

-1. Request Information (1 of 3)
+1. R equest Information (1 of 3)

-A. The State of Dist. of Columbia requests approval for a Medicaid home and community-based services (HCBS) waiver

-- B. Program Title (optional this title will be used to locate this waiver in the finder): Elderly & Persons With Physical Disabilities Waiver Renewal 01/04/2012 - C. Type of Request: amendment
+A. B. C. The State of Dist. of Columbia requests approval for a Medicaid home and community-based services (HCBS) waiver under the authority of §1915(c) of the Social Security Act (the Act).
+Program Title (optional - this title will be used to locate this waiver in the finder): Elderly & Persons With Disabilities Waiver Renewal 01/04/2012 Type of Request: renewal

-Requested Approval Period: (For new waivers requesting five year approval periods, the waiver must serve individuals who are dually eligible for Medicaid and Medicare.)
+Requested Approval Period:(For new waivers requesting five year approval periods, the waiver must serve individuals who are dually eligible for Medicaid and Medicare.)

 ○ 3 years ● 5 years

+Migration Waiver - this is an existing approved waiver

+✓ Renewal of Waiver:

+Provide the information about the original waiver being renewed

+Base Waiver Number: 0334

+Amendment Number (if applicable):

+Effective Date: (mm/dd/yy) 01/04/08

+Waiver Number: DC.0334.R03.00 Draft ID: DC.003.03.00

+Renewal Number: 03

-Original Base Waiver Number: DC.0334 Waiver Number:DC.0334.R03.01 Draft ID: DC.003.03.01 D. Type of Waiver (select only one):
+D. Type of Waiver (select only one): Regular Waiver

-Regular Waiver

-E. Proposed Effective Date of Waiver being Amended: 01/04/12 Approved Effective Date of Waiver being Amended: 01/04/12
+Е. Proposed Effective Date: (mm/dd/yy)

+01/04/12

+Approved Effective Date: 01/04/12

+1 D

-1. Request Information (2 of 3)
+1. K equest Information (2 of 3)

 F. Level(s) of Care.
-This waiver is requested in order to provide home and community-based waiver services to individuals who, but for the provision of such services, would require the following level(s) of care, the costs of which would be reimbursed under the approved Medicaid State plan (check each that applies):
+This waiver is requested in order to provide home and community-based waiver services to individuals who, but for the provision of such services, would require the following level(s) of care, the costs of which would be reimbursed under the approved Medicaid State plan (check each that applies): Hospital Select applicable level of care Hospital as defined in 42 CFR §440.10 If applicable, specify whether the State additionally limits the waiver to subcategories of the hospital level of care:

-Hospital
+\Diamond

+☐ Inpatient psychiatric facility for individuals age 21 and under as provided in 42 CFR § 440.160 ☐ Nursing Facility

 Select applicable level of care

-Hospital as defined in 42 CFR §440.10 If applicable, specify whether the State additionally limits the waiver to subcategories of the hospital level of care: Inpatient psychiatric facility for individuals age 21 and under as provided in42 CFR §440.160 \checkmark Nursing Facility elect applicable level of care Nursing Facility as defined in 42 CFR 440.40 and 42 CFR 440.155 If applicable, specify whether the State additionally limits the waiver to subcategories of the nursing facility level of care: NA Institution for Mental Disease for persons with mental illnesses aged 65 and older as provided in 42 CFR §440.140 ntermediate Care Facility for Individuals with Intellectual Disabilities (ICF/IID) (as defined in 42 CFR 440.150) f applicable, specify whether the State additionally limits the waiver to subcategories of the ICF/IID level of care ^
+• Nursing Facility as defined in 42 CFR 440.40 and 42 CFR 440.155 If applicable, specify whether the State additionally limits the waiver to subcategories of the nursing facility level of care: NA

-1. Request Information (3 of 3)

-G. Concurrent Operation with Other Programs.
-This waiver operates concurrently with another program (or programs) approved under the following authorities Select one:

-• Not applicable

-• Applicable
+☐ Institution for Mental Disease for persons with mental illnesses aged 65 and older as provided in 42

+CFR §440.140